Hittites: Post-Hittite period

 By 1160 BC, the political situation in Asia Minor looked vastly different from that of only 25 years earlier.
 In that year, the Assyrian king Tiglath-Pileser I was defeating the Mushki (Phrygians) who had been attempting to press into Assyrian colonies in southern Anatolia from the Anatolian highlands, and the Kaska people, the Hittites' old enemies from the northern hill-country between Hatti and the Black Sea, seem to have joined them soon after.
 The Phrygians had apparently overrun Cappadocia from the West, with recently discovered epigraphic evidence confirming their origins as the Balkan "Bryges" tribe, forced out by the Macedonians.

-Although the Hittite kingdom disappeared from Anatolia at this point, there emerged a number of so-called Syro-Hittite states in Anatolia and northern Syria.
+Although the Hittite Kingdom disappeared from Anatolia at this point, there emerged a number of so-called Syro-Hittite states in Anatolia and northern Syria.
 They were the successors of the Hittite Kingdom.
 The most notable Syro-Hittite kingdoms were those at Carchemish and Melid.
+With the ruling family in Carchemish believed to have been a cadet branch of the then defunct central ruling Hittite line.
 These Syro-Hittite states gradually fell under the control of the Neo-Assyrian Empire (911–608 BC).
 Carchemish and Melid were made vassals of Assyria under Shalmaneser III (858–823 BC), and fully incorporated into Assyria during the reign of Sargon II (722–705 BC).

 A large and powerful state known as Tabal occupied much of southern Anatolia.
 Known as Greek Tibarenoi (Τιβαρηνοί), Latin Tibareni, Thobeles in Josephus, their language may have been Luwian, testified to by monuments written using Anatolian hieroglyphs.
 This state too was conquered and incorporated into the vast Neo-Assyrian Empire.

 Ultimately, both Luwian hieroglyphs and cuneiform were rendered obsolete by an innovation, the alphabet, which seems to have entered Anatolia simultaneously from the Aegean (with the Bryges, who changed their name to Phrygians), and from the Phoenicians and neighboring peoples in Syria.

 Government

-The earliest known Constitutional Monarchy was developed by the Hittites.
+The earliest known constitutional monarchy was developed by the Hittites.

 The head of the Hittite state was the king, followed by the heir-apparent.
 The king was the supreme ruler of the land, in charge of being a military commander, judicial authority, as well as a high priest.
 However, some officials exercised independent authority over various branches of the government.
 One of the most important of these posts in the Hittite society was that of the gal mesedi (Chief of the Royal Bodyguards).
-It was superseded by the rank of the gal gestin (Chief of the Wine Stewards), who, like the gal mesedi, was generally a member of the royal family.
-The kingdom's bureaucracy was headed by the gal dubsar (Chief of the Scribes), whose authority didn't extend over the Lugal Dubsar, the king's personal scribe.
+It was superseded by the rank of the gal gestin (chief of the wine stewards), who, like the gal mesedi, was generally a member of the royal family.
+The kingdom's bureaucracy was headed by the gal dubsar (chief of the scribes), whose authority did not extend over the lugal dubsar, the king's personal scribe.

 Egyptian monarchs engaged in diplomacy with two chief Hittite seats, located at Kadesh (a city located on the Orontes River) and Carchemish (located on the Euphrates river in Southern Anatolia).